Let’s start with definitions (I apologize for the using Wikipedia):

 Lipinski's Rule of Five is a rule of thumb to evaluate druglikeness or determine if a chemical compound with a certain pharmacological or biological activity has properties that would make it a likely orally active drug in humans.
 The rule was formulated by Christopher A. Lipinski in 1997, based on the observation that most medication drugs are relatively small and lipophilic molecules.[1]

-Lipinski's rule states that, in general, an orally active drug has no more than one violation of the following criteria:
+Lipinski's rule states that, in general, an orally active drug has no more than one violation of the following criteria:- Not more than 5 hydrogen bond donors (nitrogen or oxygen atoms with one or more hydrogen atoms)

 I like the word “druglikeness” – the perfect description of simulation of drug development process: the development of compounds which look like drugs instead of development of original drugs.
 (More details here and here)